 If you’re committed to seeing success, then tomorrow, Monday, and January are not the time to change your life.
 Today is the day.

-In this post, I will be sharing my life audit process that I complete every Autumn to help me set goals that I care about, achieve them, and step into my full potential.
+In this post, I will be sharing my life audit process that I complete every YEAR to help me set goals that I care about, achieve them, and step into my full potential.

 I encourage you to take a few days, or a few weeks, to go through this process and see if it works for you.
 If not, change it up!
 Pick the parts that feel right and go from there.
 The point is to set aside some time to reflect and set intentions.

 I’ll also be sharing a few of the templates that I use to guide me through this process.
-They are all available for purchase, or you can have unlimited access for free when you sign up for the 2020 goal setting coaching package.
+They are all available for purchase, or you can have unlimited access for free when you sign up for 1:1 life coaching with me.

 Life Audit Step 1: Reflect On How Happy You Are